PRETgroup/goFB/docs/TFB/README.md

 Here is an empty example of a SIFB in the TFB language for the SIFB format that goFB uses:

 ```
-serviceFB counter;
+serviceFB Counter;
-interface of counter {
+interface of Counter {
 	out event countup;
 	out int count_value with countup;
 }

-architecture of counter {
+architecture of Counter {
 	in "C";

 	in_struct ``;